 A healing crisis consists of symptoms of an (old) illness returning or temporarily intensifying during the fast itself.
 This can be a little worrying, especially if you don’t understand what’s happening to you at the time.
 Nevertheless, it is perfectly normal.
 Think of it like this: fasting calls the illness forth from where it is otherwise locked physically into the depths of your body and/or emotionally into your subconscious.
 In calling it forth, you may temporarily experience the symptoms of the illness more acutely, but it is precisely through shaking it loose that you are then able to permanently expel the illness and truly heal.
 Western medicine can hardly ever achieve this to the same degree, because toxic (allopathic) drugs and physical procedures tend only to reduce or suppress symptoms.
 They do not deal with root causes of illness!

 Occasionally, healing crises can be extremely intense.
 When this happens, it’s critically important to be able to tell the difference between a healing crisis and a sign from your body urging you to stop the fast.
-This is where working with an experienced fasting coach can really help.
+This is where working with an experienced fasting coach like myself can really help.
 If it’s a healing crisis, you should ideally try and push through.
 If it’s not, you should stop immediately!

 What about water fasts longer than 7-10 days?